Micah779/Micah779/README.md

 ## About Me:
 Honors Computer Science student at The Pennsylvania State University.
-I make educational content on TikTok for fun and to pass some of what I learn to other aspiring software engineers.

-I mainly talk about programming advice, software engineering resources, and technical interview preperation.
-I am actively involved in computer science communities like ColorStack, and the Google Student Developers Club at Penn State.

 ## 🌐 Socials: